 The drainage swales appear to be in generally good condition.
-We understand that a lower swale below Lakeview has been silting up.
-We could not determine the source of the silt.
-Some silt is to be expected and filtering silt is part of the purpose of the swale.
-However excessive silting could indicate a number of issues including a problem with the piping in the drainage system.
-We recommend monitoring this over a period of time.
-Part of regular maintenance from the operating budget should include cleaning debris and build-up away from the inlet pipes to help prevent plugging and backups and cleaning out the excessive silt.
+Part of regular maintenance from the operating budget should include cleaning debris and sod build-up away from the inlet cuts and pipes to help prevent plugging and backups and cleaning out the excessive silt.